-- We have reviewed the models used by management to determine the value in use for assets tested for impairment.
-We have assessed the appropriateness of the assumptions used, including support for the assumptions. - We have concluded that the models used are appropriate and consistently applied.
-We have determined that the data arrays are consistent with current year's performance and that growth assumptions are acceptable.
-The determination of discount rates used are consistent with prior years. - We have also performed a sensitivity analysis. - We have also used recent appraisals to determine the market value of the Property, Plant and Equipment in order to assess possible impairments. - Reviewing the forecast model prepared by the management - Assessed the appropriateness of the key assumptions used and have analyzed the financial position of the Group - Verified the status and progress of the various scenarios as formed by management and assess their effects on the forecast model.
+- Reviewing the forecast model prepared by the management - Assessed the appropriateness of the key assumptions used and have analysed the financial position of the Group - Verified the status and progress of the various scenarios as formed by management and assess their effects on the forecast model.
 We assessed the impact the outcome of the scenarios on the financial statements, including disclosures.